Compressibility: Definition

+Knowing the equation of state, the compressibility can be determined for any substance.

 Relation to speed of sound

 The speed of sound is defined in classical mechanics as:

 It follows, by replacing partial derivatives, that the isentropic compressibility can be expressed as:

 Relation to bulk modulus

 The inverse of the compressibility is called the bulk modulus, often denoted K (sometimes B or $\beta$).).

 The compressibility equation relates the isothermal compressibility (and indirectly the pressure) to the structure of the liquid.

 Thermodynamics

 The isothermal compressibility is generally related to the isentropic (or adiabatic) compressibility by a few relations:

 where γ is the heat capacity ratio, α is the volumetric coefficient of thermal expansion, ρ = N/V is the particle density, and $\Lambda = (\partial P/\partial T)_{V}$ is the thermal pressure coefficient.

 In an extensive thermodynamic system, the application of statistical mechanics shows that the isothermal compressibility is also related to the relative size of fluctuations in particle density:

 where μ is the chemical potential.

 The term "compressibility" is also used in thermodynamics to describe deviations of the thermodynamic properties of a real gas from those expected from an ideal gas.